What do I do if my Router's Internet Light is Red?

 That means your line is active, but the router isn’t connecting.
 Here’s what to do:

-2. If that doesn’t work, email our Technical Support team at support@rebelinternet.uk.
+- If that doesn’t work, please send us a clear photo of your ONT with the serial number (SN) visible Technical Support team at support@rebelinternet.uk.
 You’re likely experiencing an Openreach fault.